Brian-Mrcl/CDataframe/README.md

 # CDataframe, Supermarket Management System in C (Part 2)

+## Important !!
+The employee password for the inventory management is : EFREIPROJECT

 ## Overview
 This project demonstrates the management of a supermarket inventory using a C program.
 It includes the creation, manipulation, and analysis of shelves and their items.
 The project is composed of three main components: